GG666/Lecture/Chapter (C_English).md

 //print and see
 ```

-<思考> Why we need to use pointer to access the array?
-What is the pros by using the pointer?
+<思考> Why do we need to use a pointer to access the array?
+What are the pros of using the pointer?

 <BONUS練習>(HARD) Write a program that can add up two 2D arrays.
 Try to make the program as fast as possible!